uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 other words if you are following along, copy the following code into your Python interperter and run it before continuing.

+To read more about the data loading function that is imported from ``output_utils.py`` please see the API documentation here :py:meth:`output_utils.load_trsc_dataframe`

 **If you are not working on the TEM Docker stack or have named your experiment differently, please adjust your paths accordingly.**